GitHub-Cloud-Xplorers/GitHub-Examples/git-crash-course/readme.md

 git branch -m [oldname] [newname]
 ```

+## Github Workflow
+> Original Workflow
+1. Clone/pull  from develop branch into feature branches
+2. Any changes done in feature branches ready to be tested out will be merged back into develop branches
+3. Develop branches ready for testing would be pushed into CI/CD pipeline environment into staging/release branches (aka Deploy)
+4. Test changes in production environment (deploy) and once changes are verified, merge them into the main/amaster branch
+5. Any issues that arise from merging into main will be pulled from master branch into hotfixes (to fix them and remerge in)
+> `NOTE THAT release branches are not common much these days, and people tend to push directly from development into master (production)`

-Common workflow: push feature branch upstream to remote origin (if branch not yet in remote)
+> Push feature branch upstream to remote origin (if branch not yet in remote)
 ```sh
 git add .
 git commit -m 'mychanges'